-"Gordon's style was first of all about an ultra-relaxed masculinity," Carol Friedman, a photographer perhaps best known for the album cover portraits she shot of many of the 20th-century's greatest jazz, soul and
+"Gordon's style was first of all about an ultra-relaxed masculinity," Carol Friedman, a photographer perhaps best known for the album cover portraits she shot of many of the 20th-century's greatest jazz, soul and classical musicians

-Ms. Friedman was often seen on Mr. Parks's arm as he made the social rounds of
+Ms. Friedman was often seen on Mr Parks's arm as he made the social rounds of

-Park's arm as he made the social rounds of Manhatan.
-Par from being calculated, his narty and debonair image was, she said, an extension of his fine-tuned aesthetic.
+Parks's arm as he made the social rounds of Manhattan.
+Far from being calculated, his natty and debonair image was, she said, an extension of his fine-tuned aesthetic.
 "Yes, he had his wardrobe constants," she said.
-Those included a navy double-breasted blazer with gold buttons; a silk pocket square; a crisp open-necked white shirt worn with an ascort; the blended fragrances of Knize Ten cologne and Captain Black pipe cobacco.
-And there was the warrus mustache that he wore all his lite and that became yet more arresting as Mr. Parks aged and his hair turned a snowy white.
+Those included a navy double-breasted bizare with gold buttons; a slik pocket square; a crisp open-necked white shirt worn with an ascort, the blended fragrances of Knize Ten cologne and Captain Black pipe tobacco.
+And there was the walrus mustache that he wore all his life and that became yet more arresting as Mr. Parks aged and his hair turned a snowy white.

-white.
-"But the clothes were only a prop for the whole cadence of his style," Ms. Priedman said.
-So palpable a quality was his magnetic cool that at an annual Christmas Day open house Ms. Friedman hosted for years at her loft in SoHo - a stellar event where Jimmy Heath might be seen rubbing elbows with Jessye Norman - one luminary outshone the rest.
+But the clothes were only a prop for the whole cadence of his style," Ms. Friedman said.
+So palpable a quality was his magnetic cool that at an annual Christmas Day open house Ms. Friedman hosted for years at her loft in SoHo - a stellar event where Jimmy Heath might be seen rubbing elbows with Jessye Norman - one luminary outshone

-"As far as my guests were concerned,"

-Ms. Friedman said, "there was only Gordon
+"As far as my guests were concerned," Ms. Friedman said, "there was only Gordon